 The enormous ocean sunfish known as the Mola mola can grow to be 5,000 pounds and 14 feet long, making it the world's largest bony fish.

-The Grey family was in the middle of a relaxing fishing trip on the southwest coast of Wales when a nightmarish animal leaped out of the water.
-To their surprise, the animal that resembled a giant fish head wasn’t a freak of nature but an average ocean sunfish.
+The Grey family was in the middle of a relaxing fishing trip off the southwest coast of Wales when a nightmarish animal leaped out of the water.
+To their surprise, this behemoth that resembled a giant fish head wasn’t a freak of nature, but instead an ocean sunfish.

-Witnessing the majestic flight of the animal, which is also known as the common mola or Mola mola, is certainly a treat.
+Witnessing the majestic flight of the ocean sunfish is certainly a treat.
 Nonetheless, a 66-pounder aerially attacking a toddler is no joke.

 Mola means “millstone” in Latin, and aptly describes the ocean sunfish’s circular shape.
 Silvery in color and rough to the touch, these animals are found in tropical and temperate oceans around the globe.
 They’re often mistaken for sharks due to their enormous dorsal fins that peek out of the water.